I had been teaching in special education and attended many IEP meetings for nearly two decades when my son was diagnosed with Autism…

 Special Education IEP Pros

-IEP’s can provide much-needed services and support to children with special needs.
-Funded by tax dollars, these vital services are performed at no additional cost to families.
+IEPs can provide much-needed services and support to children with special needs.
+Since tax dollars support special education there is no additional cost to families for these vital services.

 Proper intervention through an IEP can help kids with special needs make progress both academically along with any behavioral issues that may exist.

-Often, behaviors are a symptom of the frustration felt when a child is struggling to understand lessons being taught.
+Often, behaviors are a symptom of the frustration that a child feels with struggling to understand the concepts he is learning.